alessandroferraioli/CMakeTemplate/README.md

-# CmakeProjectGenerator
+# CMakeTemplate

 This simple script helps you creating a _hello world_ project using the following [configuration file](configuration.json).
+It allows you to configure the project as _libary/exectuable_ and as _conan/not conan_ project based.

 ## Configuration parameters
 The configuration parameters are self-explanatory.